Exotic Wood Twelve Pack

-These twelve beautiful hand turned crochet hooks are made from Exotic Hardwoods.
-This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
-The hook has an Ergonomic shape that fits nicely in the hand.
+These twelve beautiful hand turned crochet hooks are made from your choice of exotic hardwoods.
+These hooks are shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
+They are Ergonomic shaped and will fit nicely in your hand.

 You will receive 12 hooks total.
 Sizes are G(4mm), 7(4.5mm), H(5mm), I(5.5mm), J(6mm), K(6.5mm), L(8mm), M(9mm), N(10mm), P(11.5mm), Q(16mm) and S(19mm).

 The crochet hook measures 5 3/4" to 8" long depending on the size of the hook and is 3/4" to 1" in diameter at its widest.